pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

     - import
 ---

 Last year, we [introduced a new feature]({{< relref "blog/pulumi-import-generate-iac-for-existing-cloud-resources" >}}) for Pulumi that allowed you to import existing infrastructure into your Pulumi program.
 Not only did it bring the resource into the Pulumi state file, but it could generate the source code for your Pulumi program too.
-Today, we're excited to announce that we've listened to feedback and delivered a plethora of updates an fixies to streamline the import experience; to make it **more useful**, **more convenient**, and **more powerful**.
+Today, we're excited to announce that we've listened to feedback and delivered a plethora of updates an fixes to streamline the import experience; to make it **more useful**, **more convenient**, and **more powerful**.

 At Pulumi, we understand that many cloud engineers and platform teams around the world don't have the luxury of greenfield projects, more often than not we're stuck with the impossible task of "refactoring" or "migrating" existing projects to more modern stacks to help increase team productivity, velocity, and stability.
 These projects aren't trivial and we want to make it easier for teams and organizations to bring their infrastructure into a cloud engineering world.
 Oh, and worry not you lucky greenfielders ... even if you just wanna ClickOps your way through some resources and import them into your program; that's gonna work just fine too; we won't tell if you don't 😉